vishalbelsare/bolib/README.rst

 .. code-block:: bash

   # for ptyhon3
-  apt-get install python3-numpy python3-scipy python3-matplotlib
+  apt-get install python3-tk
   # or for python2
-  apt-get install python-numpy python-scipy python-matplotlib
+  apt-get install python-tk
   # gfortran is required if DIRECT optimizer is needed
   apt-get install gfortran
   # is also recommended to install libopenblas-base for multi-core systems